aws-samples/msk-powered-financial-data-feed/README.md

 ```
 echo "export TLSBROKERS='Your Bootstrap servers string'" >> ~/.bashrc
 echo "export ZKNODES='Your Zookeeper connection string'" >> ~/.bashrc
-echo "export MSK_VPC_ID='The VPC ID of the MSK cluster VPC'" >> ~/,bashrc
 ```
 You can find the values for your Bootstrap servers string and Zookeeper connections string by clicking on **View client informnation**  on your MSK cluster details page.
-The VPC ID of the MSK cluster's VPC can be found in your AWS VPC console.
 Then  run ```source ~/.bashrc```

 11. Create a test topic